Trading memories as we lick the spoon

 Growing up, my father had a close friend, Paul Stern.
 Together they went from elementary school in the East Bronx to the City College of New York.
 At the start of World War II, they enlisted in the Army, then came back to complete their education.

-At the graduation ceremony, their families met for the first time and it turned out they had much in common.
+At the graduation ceremony, their families met for the first time, and it turned out they had much in common.
 The Sterns used to run a bakery in the same Polish town where Morris and Lena had lived before coming to America.
 Mrs. Stern later shared her chocolate cake recipe with my grandmother who passed it on to my mother, Harriet.
 My very first memory is of licking the batter from the mixer blades in our apartment in Woodbridge, New Jersey.

 After college, I became an engineer and travelled throughout the world, building power plants in Turkey and highways in Romania, and also working in Abu Dhabi and Indonesia.
 When my wife, Jennifer, and I were invited to dinner, we’d often bring this cake as a house gift.

 For my family, this offering is more than pastry.
 It’s the taste of home, and it comes with hand-me-down memories that have tied us together for five generations.
-Three years ago, our grandchildren went to their school’s Immigrant’s Day, dressed as Morris from Poland and Bessie (my material grandmother) from Russia.
+Three years ago, our grandchildren went to their school’s Immigrant’s Day, dressed as Morris from Poland and Bessie (my maternal grandmother) from Russia.
 They baked our family’s chocolate cake for their classmates and told them how we got the recipe.

 At age 5, Gwendolyn, the youngest of our grandkids, learned to make this dessert as well, and with all the hours we’ve spent in the kitchen, she’s become well-versed in the family history.